How to End ItThe Space Between

 All those who learn of human trafficking – whether they are an individual, an organization, or an entire community –immediately find this question burning in their hearts and minds:

 How do we end this?

 Often, the next step for many is to immediately dive in and do something.
 While that is an understandable and noble reaction, if we truly want to end human trafficking, we need to walk through several critical steps before we engage.
-At the AFRJ, we call this pause moment the space between.
+We call this essential pause moment the space between.

 Journey through each of the following steps to discover how to end human trafficking – and how to prevent it from happening in the first place.

 Each step is absolutely necessary and builds on the one before it.

 What Must Be Done?